-- Talk for Writing is used for the teaching of Writing across all year groups in the school
+- CUSP Writing is used for the teaching of writing across all year groups in the school.

-- Reception children’s early writing is supported during phonics lessons and continuous provision (where Talk for Writing is also used)
+- Reception children’s early writing is supported during phonics lessons and continuous provision.

 - Pupils in Reception are taught maths against the Early Years curriculum including Development Matters and the Early Learning Goals.